KonyshevArtem/render-engine/README.md

 `cmake -S . -B build`

 Directory `build` will be created.
-Folders
-`shaders` and `textures` will be copied to build dir.
-Those are external resource that will be loaded at runtime.
-They should always be in the same directory as the executable

 `make -C build`

-Executable will be built to run application
+Executable will be built to run application.
+Folder `resources` will be copied before build.
+Resources from that folder will be loaded at runtime.
+It should always be in the same directory as the executable.